Kirsten Ellizabeth Lyke MD

 Summary

 - Dr. Kirsten Lyke, MD is an infectious disease specialist in Baltimore, Maryland.
 She is currently licensed to practice medicine in Maryland and Arizona.
-She is an Associate Professor at University of Maryland School of Medicine.
+She is affiliated with University of Maryland Medical Center and is an Associate Professor at University of Maryland School of Medicine.

 Education & Training